si-abhay/Oauth2-Implementation/readme.md

 ### ONE UNHEALTHY THING
-In DELETE their is this very weird behaviour shown by Hubspot.
+In DELETE there is this very weird behaviour shown by Hubspot.
 Even if the provided ID object does not exist, instead of returning 404 status it returns 204!!

 Ofc it's
 [![forthebadge](https://forthebadge.com/images/badges/not-a-bug-a-feature.svg)](https://forthebadge.com)